hackthackathon/hackthackathon.github.io/pages/index.md

 ## Funders and Supporters

-Big thanks to all the amazing organizations that power “Hack the Hackathon”.
+We thank all the amazing organizations that power “Hack the Hackathon”.
 Their ongoing support helped us to build this community and helps us to keep it going.
 The logos are in alphabetical order.

 <!-- Horizontal hover slider